 How Should I Take PROGRAF?

-time every day.
-If you take too much PROGRAF, call your doctor or go to the nearest hospital emergency room right away.
+- If you take too much PROGRAF, call your healthcare provider or go to the nearest hospital emergency room right away.

 PROGRAF may cause serious side effects, including:

 - problems from medicine errors.
 People who take PROGRAF have sometimes been given the wrong type of tacrolimus product.
 Tacrolimus extended-release medicines are not the same as PROGRAF capsules or granules and cannot be substituted for each other.
 Check your PROGRAF when you get a new prescription and before you take it to make sure you have received PROGRAF capsules or PROGRAF Granules.
 Check with the pharmacist and call your healthcare provider if you think you were given the wrong medicine.

 high blood sugar (diabetes).
 Your healthcare provider may do blood tests to check for diabetes.
 Call your healthcare provider right away if you have any symptoms of high blood sugar, including:

 - nausea, vomiting, or stomach pain

 - kidney problems.
 Kidney problems are a serious and common side effect of PROGRAF.
 Your healthcare provider may do blood tests to check your kidney function.

 nervous system problems.
 Nervous system problems are a serious and common side effect of PROGRAF.
 Call your healthcare provider right away if you get any of these symptoms that could be signs of a serious nervous system problem: